Who I am

 What I Do

-Most of the time, I edit books, theses, and websites in Canadian history, philosophy and the humanities in general, and financial documents, among other things.
-I also edit novels and short stories in speculative fiction, particularly science fiction and fantasy.
+I edit non-fiction books, theses, and websites in Canadian history, science, philosophy, and the humanities/liberal arts in general, as well as legal texts and financial reports.
+My fiction clients are typically authors of novels and short stories in science fiction and fantasy.
+In particular, I specialize in epic and mythic (mythology-based) fantasy.

-Additionally, I have volunteered for Editors Canada (formerly known as the Editors’ Association of Canada, or EAC).
+I volunteered for Editors Canada (formerly the Editors’ Association of Canada, or EAC) for several years.
 At the association’s national level, I was the chair of the members services committee from summer 2015 until spring 2017, and I have previously done research, editing, and copywriting for the marketing and public relations committee.
 For the 2013-2014 year, I was the communications chair of the association’s Toronto branch and the assistant editor of the branch’s blog, BoldFace.

 How I Got Here